JuliaLang/www.julialang.org/jsoc/gsoc/medpipe3d.md

 6) Probabilities and hyperparameters of all augmentations, thresholds for binarization of output channels chosen spacing for preprocessing, number and settings of test time augmentations should be available in a hyperparam struct that is the additional argument of the pipeline function and that can be used for hyperparameter tuning -30h.
 7) During the validation epoch the images can be saved into persistent storage and a single random image loaded together with the output mask into MedEye3d for visualization during training -30h.
 8) The user can set either val_percentage - which will lead to the division of the dataset to training and validation fold or supply k which will lead to k-fold cross-validation.
 In the latter option mean, threshold, and standard deviation of the ensemble will be returned as the final output of the model -30h.

+For each point mentor will also supply the person responsible for implementation with examples of required functionalities in Python or will point to the Julia libraries already implementing it (that just need to be integrated).